Plugins

 -

-command is used to compile or generate files that will be included in the package. -
+build: The buildcommand is used to compile or generate files that will be included in the package.

-command is used to copy all files required by the plugin in the<pkgdir>
+package: The packagecommand is used to copy all files required by the plugin in the<pkgdir>directory.-

 cp bar ${pkgdir}/etc/foo/bar